freiburgermsu/codons/README.rst

 ++++++++++++++++++++++++++
 The ``Codons`` object retains numerous components that are accessible to the user:

-- *proteins* ``list``: A list of the protein sequences that are generated by the parameterized genetic sequence.
+- *genes* ``dict``: A dictionary of all genes in the genetic sequence, with sub-content of a list of all coding Codons in the gene and the corresponding protein sequence and mass.
 - *protein_fasta* & *gene_fasta* ``str``: Assembled FASTA-formatted files for the translated proteins from a parameterized genetic sequence and for a genetic sequence, respectively.
-- *protein_mass* ``dict``: A collection of the protein sequences and their respective masses, in a key-value pairing, that were discovered in the ``translate()`` function.
 - *transcribed_sequence* & *sequence* ``str``: The transcribed genetic sequence from the ``transcription()`` function, and the genetical sequence that is used in any of the ``Codons`` functions.
 - *amino_acid_synonyms* ``dict``: The synonyms for each amino acid, with keys of the full amino acid name.
-- *codons_table* & *changed_codons* ``dict``: The translation table between genetic codons and amion acid residues, which is accessed with case-insensitivity, and the translation conversions that were changed based upon the user's specification.
+- *codons_table* & *changed_codons* ``dict``: The translation table between genetic codons and amino acid residues, which is accessed with case-insensitivity, and the translation conversions that were changed based upon the user's specification.
 - *missed_codons* ``dict``: A collections of the codons that were parsed yet never matched with a ``codons_table`` key.
 - *paths* & *parameters* ``dict``: Collections of the paths and parameters are are defined for the simulation.
 - *export_path* ``str``: The complete export path for the ``Codons`` contents.